 Three Books program focuses on sustainability and equity

 Following 13 years of tradition, Stanford’s incoming, first-year students received a special package for the summer: three books, carefully curated by a Stanford faculty member.
-Their assignment: read all three prior to New Student Orientation, which will include a panel discussion with the authors.
+Their assignment: read all three prior to New Student Orientation, which begins Sept.
+19 and will include a panel discussion with the authors.

 This year’s selections for the Three Books program were chosen by Noah Diffenbaugh, a professor of Earth system science, and center on the theme of sustainability and equity.

 “In my research, I’m interested in understanding what it is about the physical climate – heat waves, drought, floods – that most impacts people and ecosystems,” said Diffenbaugh, who teaches in the School of Earth, Energy & Environmental Sciences.
 “Once you begin to examine the relationship between people and the environment, it becomes clear that the big global challenges for this generation lie at the intersection of sustainability and equity – the two are inextricably linked.”